AI use in American newspapers is widespread, uneven, and rarely disclosed: Analyzing AI use in newspapers

 \subsection{Characterizing AI use in American newspapers}

-Our above analysis establishes that (1) many published newspaper articles today are written partially or entirely by AI, and (2) AI use varies across factors like ownership, topic, and language.
-Here, we investigate important questions about authorship, transparency, and public trust.
-Our analysis reveals that journalists often use AI in conjunction with their own writing rather than a full replacement, that prestigious outlets rely more on \labelmixed\ authorship, and that disclosure of AI involvement is strikingly rare.
-Together, these findings show not only how AI is changing journalistic practices all over the country, but also why it matters whether readers are informed about its role.
+Our analysis establishes that (1) many published newspaper articles today are written partially or entirely by AI, and (2) AI use varies across factors like ownership, topic, and language.
+We investigate important questions about authorship, transparency, and public trust, revealing that journalists often use AI in conjunction with their own writing rather than as a full replacement; that prestigious outlets rely more on \labelmixed\ authorship; articles with AI use are more likely to contain hallucinations; and that disclosure of AI involvement is strikingly rare.
+These findings show not only how AI is changing journalistic practices, but also why it matters whether readers are informed about its role.

-\paragraph{Many articles have mixed authorship.} While \labelmixed\ authorship articles include at least some human writing, it is difficult to tease apart the exact contributions of the reporter compared to AI~\cite{thai2025editlensquantifyingextentai}.
-Did the reporter write a full draft and have the AI edit it for style and grammar, or did the reporter provide a brief outline and ask the AI to generate the full article?
-These questions are especially salient given the relatively high proportion of mixed authorship articles: of the 17{,}059 articles we detect as using AI, 42.7\% are predicted as \labelmixed, while 57.3\% are classified as \labelai.
+\paragraph{Many articles have mixed authorship.} While \labelmixed\ authorship articles include at least some human writing, it is difficult to tease apart the contributions of the reporter compared to AI~\cite{thai2025editlensquantifyingextentai}.
+Mixed authorship is common: of the 17{,}059 articles we detect as using AI, 42.7\% are predicted as \labelmixed, while 57.3\% are classified as \labelai.
 At the author level, 1{,}453 out of 34{,}608 writers produce at least some AI content.
-Among them, the majority (54.8\%) primarily publish mixed articles, while 36.1\% rely mostly on AI-generated text.
+The majority (54.8\%) primarily publish mixed articles, while 36.1\% rely mostly on AI-generated text.
 These findings resonate with survey evidence from \citet{radcliffe2025journalism}, who report that over half of journalists use AI to edit their work, while only about a third employ it to generate text directly.